 Despite the serious themes of the book, it is not without beauty.
 Gorgeous, vivid descriptions of the landscape and community reflect the author’s love of her hometown, and the depth of both Kaly’s and Marika’s perspective is absorbing.
 I was never in any doubt as to whose perspective the narrative was being relayed from due to the contrasting ideas and attitudes of the women.

 Whereas Kaly, through hardship and experience has a perhaps pessimistic attitude to life (as can only be expected given everything she has gone through), Marika is youthful, hopeful and has an arguably more naïve innocence about her.
 Each character is complex; even though Kaly has little hope or stability for her child, she still moderates herself for the health of the baby so doesn’t dismiss having it outright.
-Marika on the other hand has a fiery temper and wilfulness to be her own person and not be given by one man into the possession of another.
+Marika, on the other hand, has a fiery temper and willfulness to be her own person and not be given by one man into the possession of another.

 Living in a small community myself, I sense, relate to and love the community spirit that comes together anytime disaster strikes.
 When it comes to saving lives, all social and economic disparities are set aside, as they should be, in my humble opinion.
 The author has captured the soul and portrayed both sides of the double-sided coin of life in a way that broadens perspective.
 It is one thing to know what lengths people will go to and what motivates them, and quite another to experience it by seeing through their eyes.